 top of page

-Here's Where to Catch a Glimpse of Manhattanhenge in Upper Manhattan in 2023
+Here's Where to Catch a Glimpse of Manhattanhenge This Week in Upper Manhattan (if the Clouds Should Part)

-Manhattanhenge—that time of the year when the sunset lines up with the Manhattan street grid—is almost here: Monday, May 29 at 8:13pm to see half the sun on the grid and Tuesday, May 30 at 8:12pm to see the full sun on the grid (it appears again on July 12 & 13).
+Manhattanhenge—that time of the year when the sunset lines up with Manhattan's crosstown streets—is back for two days this week (although the weather isn't looking too promising): Wednesday, May 28 at 8:13pm if you want to see the half sun on the grid and Thursday, May 29 at 8:12pm if you want to see the full sun on the grid.

-And while most people flock to skyscraper-lined streets like 34th and 42nd Streets for spectacular Manhattanhenge views, uptowners can also find a version of the phenomenon.
+While most people flock to skyscraper-lined thoroughfares like 34th and 42nd Streets for spectacular views, Uptowners can also find their own version of the phenomenon.

-All you need is to look for an east/west thoroughfare that acts as a perfect frame for the sunset.
+All you need is to look for an east-to-west street that acts as a frame for the sunset.

 Here are some places to start: